andrew/ultimate-awesome/README.md

 - [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [fucking-awesome-creative-coding](https://github.com/Correia-jpv/fucking-awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-flutter](https://github.com/correia-jpv/fucking-awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more. 😎 Awesome lists about all kinds of interesting topics.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-laravel](https://github.com/correia-jpv/fucking-awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
 With repository stars⭐ and forks🍴.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
+- [awesome-lol-commonly-abused](https://github.com/danzek/awesome-lol-commonly-abused) - Awesome list of Living off the Land (LOL) methods, tools, and features commonly abused by attackers.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [awesome-distributed-systems](https://github.com/FedericoPonzi/awesome-distributed-systems) - A curated list of awesome distributed systems links.
 - [awesome-leaflet](https://github.com/harryprince/awesome-leaflet) - An awesome leaflet related package collection.